Swale Landscaping Recommendations

 - In heavily shaded areas, such as under Banyan trees, where proper turfgrass management is not a practical solution to maintain grass, up to 100% of the swale area may be planted with low 18”-24” tall non-woody (herbaceous) groundcover plants such as Liriope, as shown in Figure 4, with an approved Public Works permit.
 Swale plantings are intended as an alternative to grass where grass cannot grow

-- Public Works Department permit application is required (see swale permit package) but no Permit Fee (county and state roads have additional requirements)
+- Public Works Department permit application is required (see the Swale Permit Package) but no Permit Fee (county and state roads have additional requirements)

 - Cost: $500 to $1,500 (depends on size)